fenggroup/allanlab/_pages/research.md

 permalink: /research/
 ---

-## Research
+### Research

-Our overarching goal is to explore and understand how to improve the safety of sustainable, healthy, and equitable transportation modes, such as cycling and walking, for our communities.
+The overarching goal of our research is to advance sustainable, active, and equitable modes of transportation, such as cycling and walking, through data-driven insights and technologies.
-To this end, we use a variety of quantitative methodologies including behavioral data analysis, statistical learning, computational human performance modeling, and human factors.
+To this end, we use a variety of research methodologies including observational studies, laboratory experiments, applied statistics, causal inference, machine learning, human factors, and computational modeling and simulation.

-Here are some methodologies that we currently work on:

-**Observational studies**: A *naturalistic* study is a type of a observational study where researchers observe and record human (e.g., motorists) behavior in its natural setting and over a prolonged period.
+**Observational studies**: A *naturalistic* study is a type of an [observational study](https://en.wikipedia.org/wiki/Observational_study) where researchers observe and record human (e.g., drivers) behaviors in their natural settings and typically over a prolonged period.
 Naturalistic studies are usually expensive to conduct, and the data analysis often requires more advanced statistical methods as the variables under investigation were typically not controlled by the researchers.
-However, data from naturalistic studies is uniquely valuable for its high ecological validity.
+However, data from naturalistic studies is uniquely valuable for its high [ecological validity](https://en.wikipedia.org/wiki/Ecological_validity).

-We have examined a number of naturalistic data sets from different perspectives.
+Our group has examined a number of naturalistic transportation data sets from a variety of perspectives.

 **Naturalistic driving data**